jvelez30/rubik/permuta/README.md

 ## Customization

-You can modify the validation logic in the `is_ordered` function in the main file to adapt it to different or more complex rules.
+You can modify the validation logic in the `rubik.php` file on the server to adapt it to different or more complex rules.

 ## Notes

 - To improve performance on larger datasets, consider adjusting the batch size (`batch_size`).
-- If you plan to use this logic in another context, ensure the rules in `is_ordered` align with your requirements.
+- Ensure the web server is running and accessible before executing the script.

 ## Contributions